≡ Menu

 • Heart disease

-With dogs that suffer from diabetes, it is important to delay the process of food absorption so as the food is absorbed slowly, which allows blood sugar to also rise slowly.
+With dogs that suffer from diabetes, it is essential to delay the process of food absorption so that the food is absorbed slowly, allowing blood sugar to rise slowly.
+So, diets high in fat and fiber foods are considered the best for your senior doggy.

-Senior diets should also contain protein from high-quality sources which helps them maintain their muscle mass and body weight without putting too much strain on the kidneys.
+A diet high in fiber also helps combat constipation and other problems with passing stool and allows them to have regular movement.
+Senior diets should also contain protein from high-quality sources, which helps them maintain their muscle mass and body weight without putting too much strain on the kidneys.

 Top 10 Best Senior Dog Foods